Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or artificial colors.

 - 2 pinches hing/asafoetida powder

-- 1/6 tsp or less sugar, optional, to balance the taste
+- 1/6 teaspoon or less sugar (optional, to balance the taste)

-- 1/2 tsp gram dal or split chickpea
+- 1/2 teaspoon gram dal or split chickpea

-- 4 medium size green chilies, slit, cut lengthwise
+- 4 medium-sized green chilies, slit, cut lengthwise

 - 8 curry leaves

-- Cook potatoes in pressure cooker or in a pot till soft.
-Peel, mash them.
+- Cook potatoes in a pressure cooker or in a pot till soft.
+Peel and mash them.
 Keep aside.

 - Throw in chopped onions, minced ginger, chopped green chilies, and curry leaves.
 Saute till onions become translucent.

 - Add chopped tomatoes and fresh peas.
 Add some salt.
 Stir-cook them for about 4 minutes.
-By this time, peas become tender and tomato turns a bit mushy.
+By this time, the peas should become tender, and the tomato should turn a bit mushy.

 - Add hing powder and turmeric powder.
-Stir-cook for thirty seconds.
+Stir-cook for 30 seconds.
 Add gram flour.
 Mix well with the contents.

 - Throw in mashed potato.
 Mix well.
-Stir-cook the mix on a low heat for a minute.
+Stir-cook the mix on low heat for a minute.